Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- Engram is averaging 21.7 receiving yards per game in three career matchups against the Bears, 10.8 fewer than his receiving yards prop bet over/under for Sunday's game (32.5).
+- Against the Bears, Engram has averaged 21.7 receiving yards per game in his three career matchups, 10.8 fewer than his over/under for Sunday's game.

-- The 223.3 yards per game the Bears are allowing through the air makes them the NFL's fourth-ranked pass defense.
+- The 223.3 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.

-- The Bears' defense is 28th in the NFL, giving up 1.9 passing touchdowns per game.
+- With 28 passing TDs allowed this season, the Bears defense is ranked 28th in the NFL.

 Recent Performances